XML RSS

 This will group all your months and codes and sum how much each color costs for each month.

-Create a report, based on the above query, adding all the fields:
+Create a report, based on the above query, adding all the fields: (Once again if not sure how to do this, download my free tutorial on Microsoft Access as per above)

 Choose to group the report (when prompted to do so) by "Month" or whatever the field name is that stores the month data.